Getting an Artist Visa in Japan

 7. Contracts verifying the remuneration of the applicant

-Please remember that the immigration procedures in Japan change often.
-So, it is always advisable to check and consult for the updated and current process while applying for your artist visa.
-In addition, it’s also advisable to consult with an immigration lawyer.
-Further, do refer to the immigration requirements listed by the Immigration Services Agency of Japan.
+Please remember that immigration procedures in Japan change often.
+So, it’s always advisable to check and consult with an immigration lawyer about the updated and current process while applying for your artist visa.
+Further, refer to the immigration requirements listed by the Immigration Services Agency of Japan.

 Timelines for COE Approval

-After submitting the COE application for your visa, the immigration authorities will check the documents to check your eligibility for the artist visa.
+After you submit the COE application for your visa, the immigration authorities will check the documents to determine your eligibility for the artist visa.
 Usually, the COE (Certificate of Eligibility) approval process takes about 4 to 6 weeks.
 However, this timeframe depends on the workload of the concerned regional immigration center.

 Validity of the COE for Applying for the Visa